Modeling Workbench

 The modeling agent can greatly speed up model creation and iteration.
 Always review the generated YAML to confirm that measures, dimensions, and relationships match your intended logic before publishing.

 When ready, click Publish to open the publish preview modal.
-The modal has four tabs:
+The modal has three tabs:

-- Checks - validates the model for errors or missing definitions.
+- Changes - Shows updates since your last publish, alongside validation checks for errors or missing definitions.

 - References - shows where the model is used in your workspace.